Roronoa Zoro

+Roronoa Zoro (ロロノア・ゾロ, Roronoa Zoro), also known as "Pirate Hunter" Zoro (海賊狩りのゾロ, Kaizoku-Gari no Zoro), is a fictional character in the manga series and media franchise One Piece created by Eiichiro Oda.
+The character made his first appearance in the 3rd chapter of the series, which was first published in Japan in Shueisha's Weekly Shōnen Jump magazine on August 4, 1997.

-In the story, Zoro is the first crewmate to join Monkey D. Luffy's crew after he is saved (by Luffy and Koby) from being executed at the Marine Base by Captain Morgan.
-He is the crew's combatant, and one of the two swordsmen of the Straw Hat Pirates, the other being Brook.
-He also has an extremely poor sense of direction, which is a running gag throughout the whole series, he's the son of Roronoa Arashi and Tera and is the grandson of Shimotsuki Furiko and Roronoa Pinzoro.
+Zoro is the second member of the Straw Hat Pirates and the first to join, doing so after he is rescued by Monkey D. Luffy from execution.
+He is a highly skilled swordsman and serves as the crew's combatant.
+He possesses an extremely poor sense of direction, which is a running gag throughout the series.

 Creation and conception

-Zoro originally used two swords instead of three.
-Zoro was originally planned to be part of Buggy the Clown’s pirate crew and would have been recruited by Luffy away from Buggy.
-Zoro's surname was based on the Japanese pronunciation of French pirate François l'Olonnais.
-In several Western localizations, his name was changed to Zolo.
+Zoro originally used two swords instead of three, and was originally planned to be part of Buggy the Clown's pirate crew and would have been recruited by Luffy away from Buggy.
+Zoro's surname, Roronoa, is based on the Japanese pronunciation of French pirate François l'Olonnais's name.
+In several Western adaptations, his name was spelled as Zolo.